jqnatividad/qsv/README.md

 cargo install qsv --features all_full
 ```

-If you encounter compilation errors, ensure you're using the exact
+If you encounter compilation errors, ensure you have at least Python 3.8 installed and you're using the exact
 version of the dependencies qsv was built with by issuing:

 ```bash